chiaraterrile/behavioral-architecture/README.md

 SOFTWARE ARCHITECTURE:
 The architecture is composed of three components:
  - Perception: which is a ROS node publishing to a topic /command and sends a string of 2D coordinates every time we want to send the command 'play' to the robot
  - Behaviour : which is a ROS node composed of a finite state machine.
 This state machine subscribe to the topic /command in order to receive the command every time it arrives.
-The machine can reach three states : 'normal','sleep' and 'play' , and when is in a certain state it publishes the position (always represented as a string) to the topic /target
+The machine can reach three states : 'randomlygoing','sleeping' and 'playing' (which correspond to the commands 'normal','sleep' and 'play'), and when is in a certain state it publishes the position (always represented as a string) to the topic /target
  - Motion Control : which is a ROS node subscribing to the topic /target in order to recive the actual postion of the robot

 PACKAGES and FILES: